-The purpose of this Bill is to enable Australia to comply with binding international obligations which were imposed by the United Nations Security Council on 25 May 1993, when it adopted resolution 827.
-That resolution established the International Tribunal for the Prosecution of Persons Responsible for Serious Violations of International Humanitarian Law Committed in the Territory of the Former Yugoslavia since 1991, and adopted the Statute of the International Tribunal.
+The purpose of this Bill is to enable Australia to comply with binding international obligations which were imposed by the United Nations Security Council in relation to two international Tribunals.

+First, on 25 May 1993, the United Nations Security Council adopted resolution 827, which established the International Tribunal for the Prosecution of Persons Responsible for Serious Violations of International Humanitarian Law Committed in the Territory of the Former Yugoslavia since 1991 ('the Former Yugoslavia Tribunal'), and adopted the Statute of the Tribunal.